Chronology

 Creates a sculpture based on the image of an African mask in Interior with African Mask.
 It is fabricated at Tallix in versions of galvanized steel, tin-plated bronze, zinc-plated bronze and pewter.

-Creates ten collage studies for screen prints to be illustrated in Nouvelle chute de l’Amérique, a limited-edition unbound book published in 1992 by Les Éditions du Solstice to accompany eleven Allen Ginsberg poems under the title Fall of America.
+Creates ten collage studies for screen prints to be illustrated in Nouvelle Chute de l’Amérique, a limited-edition unbound book published in 1992 by Les Éditions du Solstice to accompany eleven Allen Ginsberg poems under the title The Fall of America.
 Etchings and aquatints are pulled on a handpress at Atelier Dupont in Visat, Paris.
 Each edition is signed and numbered by both.

 1992